davidxia3/sports_probabilistic_predictions/results/home_predictions/README.md

 # `results/home_predictions/`
-This folder contains all the CSV results and PNG figures of the home team win prediction distributions.
+This folder contains all the CSV results and PDF/PNG figures of the home team win prediction distributions.
 All results are derived only from games from the second half of each regular season.